sakib387/1st_week_task_at_bracIT/README.md

 ## Key Features

 - **Add Books**: Add different types of books to the library inventory (e.g., Physical Books, E-Books, and Audio Books).
-- **Remove Books**: Remove books from the inventory using their ISBN.
+- **Remove Books**: Remove books from the inventory using their BookId.
-- **Search Books**: Search for books by title, author, or genre.
+- **Search Books**: Search for books by title, author, or category.
 - **List All Books**: Display all books currently in the library inventory.

 ## Technologies and Concepts Used